QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 <SIT-DB-Server-Private-IP-Address>
 ```

-2. Update `Jenkinsfile` to introduce parameterization.
+2. We update `Jenkinsfile` to introduce parameterization.
 Below is just one parameter.
 It has a default value in case if no value is specified at execution.
 It also has a description so that everyone is aware of its purpose.

 ```
 pipeline {